 Unfortunately, for too many firms on too many occasions, not enough time is spent answering a critically important question before getting down to the ‘real work.’
 What’s the win strategy?
 If you can’t develop a compelling win strategy, your firm probably shouldn’t be pursuing the opportunity in the first place.

 Developing a strong, compelling proposal win strategy isn’t easy.
 But when done well, it’s often the difference between winning and losing.
 And really, what’s more important than increasing your chances of winning?
 Nothing, that’s what.

-Too often firms believe an effective win strategy begins and ends with ‘our people, our project experience and commitment to customer service.’
-It’s at this stage that I would ask them what their competitors would say if asked about their win strategy.
+Too often, firms believe an effective win strategy begins and ends with ‘our people, our project experience and commitment to customer service.’
+At this stage, I would ask them what their competitors would say if asked about their winning strategy.
 Heads nod.
 And it’s quickly determined that most firms, without taking the time to think more strategically, will offer up the same basic building blocks for what differentiates their firm.

-When it comes to developing a winning proposal strategy, it’s difficult to be highly prescriptive in a blog post of around 1,000 words.
+When developing a winning proposal strategy, it’s difficult to be highly prescriptive in a blog post of around 1,000 words.
 An excellent step in the right direction, however, would be to ask and answer the following 10 questions about the client, your likely competitors, and your firm.

-- Why does this project matter to the individuals involved – those either directly impacted or those with a say in the selection of the successful proponent?
+- Why does this project matter to the individuals involved – those directly impacted or those with a say in selecting the successful proponent?

-- What keeps them up at night, their individual concerns, and how could this project could go right, or wrong, from their perspective?
+- What keeps them up at night, what are their concerns, and how could this project go right or wrong from their perspective?

 - Why does this project matter to the organization, and how does it contribute to its long-term objectives?